 You can also go crazy and buy a fancy keypad with programmable OLED displays on each key, and dynamically switch between different keymap configurations.

 While a dust collection system works great for cutting wood & plastics, cutting metal is different: the chips may be too heavy to be efficiently sucked out of the cut, and if any lubrication is required it is incompatible with the use of a dust shoe.

 The usual solution is to use an air jet to push the chips away from the cut.
 A mist coolant spray system is a useful addition to the shapeoko setup when cutting metal.
 In the picture below, the orange tube goes to a (heavy duty) air compressor, and the transparent tube goes into a bottle of lubrication liquid.
 The lubricant gets mixed with the compressed air, and the spray is aimed at the cutting point:

 However this means that metal chips will be flying all over the work area, so it can be useful to add specific protections.

 Some kind of filter on top of the router: the picture below shows a quick and dirty hack that protects the router air inlets from flying chips, while still letting the air enter freely.
 Some just put a sock on the top part of the router.
 Whatever works for you, but do protect it somehow, metal chips going into the router's air intake will not end well.

 A chip guard can be installed to prevent chips from flying upwards and getting stuck in the Z-axis or router, while still allowing the air jet to be aimed at the cut:

 Protection walls can be installed on the sides/back of the machine, to at least keep the chips contained within the work area, when not using a dust shoe:

-Mine are just made from 0.1" thick hard foam strips glued to aluminum corner guards, bolted onto the bed.
+Mine are just made from 0.1'' thick hard foam strips glued to aluminium corner guards, bolted onto the bed.

 They do a good job of containing the chips (but if you look closely enough at the picture below, you will see that some chips ended up on the left rail anyway) :